+Departments will be informed of any proposed withdrawals of journal runs.
 The following criteria will be applied when reviewing print journals for disposal:

-• titles identified as part of the Library's strategy to move to electronic access, unless there is clear evidence of regular usage
+- titles identified as part of the Library's strategy to move to electronic access, unless there is clear evidence of regular usage - closed runs - journals in subjects no longer taught or researched as mainstream courses at Chichester

-• closed runs

-• journals in subjects no longer taught or researched as mainstream courses at Chichester

-Journals being considered for withdrawal may be moved to the library store in the first instance.
-This will allow for a minimum of one year's monitoring of use prior to any consultation about permanent relegation.
-Conversely, any titles relegated to the library store which subsequently show sufficient demand may be returned to the main Library.
+Journals in the considered for withdrawal may be moved to the Library Store in the first instance to allow a minimum of one year of usage monitoring prior to any consultation about permanent relegation.
+Conversely, any titles relegated to the Library Store which subsequently show sufficient demand may be returned to the main Library.